Metabolic Pathways and Their Regulation

 Conclusion

-Metabolic pathways are essential for the survival of all living organisms.
-They provide the energy and building blocks that are necessary for cells to function.
-The study of metabolic pathways has a wide range of applications, including drug discovery, biotechnology, and agriculture.
+Metabolic pathways are essential for life, providing energy and building blocks for cellular function.
+Their study has broad applications in drug discovery, biotechnology, and agriculture.